jackokring/KRTPluginA/README.md

 * `SEQ` triggers and selects various sequences.
 For performance play.
 Alters assigned pattern on pattern change controls of triples.
 * `MUTE` allows channel mutes while maintaining some pattern change control on triples.
 * `NOW` puts direct channel gates on the notes (also selects active channel via last pressed channel), while maintaining some pattern change control on triples.

+The `CPY` light indicates when the copy source is the same as the paste source.
+The `PST` light indicates if the copy channel source is the same as the current paste channel.